LookinLabs/GoBlitz/README.md

 ## Folder structure

+- `bin`- Binary folder for the web application.
+Mostly used for different scripts or when compiling Go code
 - `docs` - Web Application documentation
 - `handlers` - Controller component (in MVC architecture) folder.
 Contain the logic for the web application (e.g. API, Error Handling, etc.)
 - `handlers/api` - API request and response handling